Heshan Hunan, China Travel Guide

 Reach Yiyang, check into central Heshan accommodation.
 Visit Baimashan Park for river views and to observe locals doing morning exercises.

 Experience an authentic Hunanese lunch at a local eatery.
-Explore the Yiyang Museum dedicated to local history and culture.
-Stroll along the Zi River promenade.
+Explore the Yiyang Museum dedicated to the area's past and culture.
+Wander down the Zi River promenade.

 Experience a true Hunanese dinner, focusing on signature dishes like Duo Jiao Yu Tou.
 Enjoy a leisurely walk or KTV session for local entertainment.